dssjoblom/rails-ansible-stack/README.md

 The environment is now properly set up, the next step is to set up app deployment.
-If you want to use the included Mina scripts, see
-#app-deployment-with-mina.
-For custom scripts or another another
-solution, like Capistrano, see #app-deployment-with-other-scripts.
+If you want to use the included Mina scripts, see (#app-deployment-with-mina).
+For custom scripts or another another solution, like Capistrano, see (#app-deployment-with-other-scripts).

 # App deployment with Mina